akruszewski/gibl/manuscript/chapter2.md

 If you get 7 as a result, then congratulations!
 You have done your first calculation in Racket.

-After it finishes an evaluation, DrRacket again waits for us to input a new command.
+After it finishes an evaluation, DrRacket again waits for a new command.
 This is so because in the interactions area we are in the REPL mode, which stands for Read-Evaluate-Print-Loop.
 That is, the interactions area will read what we write, try to evaluate it (come up with a result), print the result, and loop back to reading again.

 Lisp evaluation is very similar to substitution in mathematics.
 For example, one way `(+ 1 (* 2 3))` can be evaluated is as follows: